activa-prefapp/oam-terraform-controller/README.md

 - OAM application for RDS provisioning
 - OAM application for pvc provisioning

-Some of these applications have been completed with more documentation.
+Some of these applications have been supplemented with more documentation to extend the demonstration level.

 - [AWS-RDS module docs](./docs-module/aws-rds.md)